Average nutritional value per 100 grams

 Salt

-Berloumi, like all cheeses, contains a fair amount of salt.
+Berloumi, like all cheeses, contains a lot of salt.
 Between 2 and 2.5 grams per 100 grams of cheese.
-That amount is absolutely necessary in the preparation of our cheese.
+This amount is necessary in the preparation of our cheese.
 It provides the desired texture, flavor and also increases shelf life.
-So for a balanced meal with Berloumi, it is best to use less salt.
-Berloumi becomes even slightly saltier when you fry it as moisture escapes and a nice salty crust forms.
+Berloumi becomes even saltier when you bake it since moisture escapes and a nice salty crust forms.

 Calcium chloride